jameshughes89/cs102/src/site/topic14-careful.rst

 * Except, `Hyrum's Law <https://www.hyrumslaw.com/>`_ says that all observable behaviours, intentional or not, will be depended on by somebody
 * So, someone out there depends on the fact that ``pumpItUp`` is quadrupling the ``Square``, even though it honestly shouldn't be

-* Ok, so, we can fix this by adding another method and changing ``pumpItBack`` for the person depending on the problematic functionality
+* Ok, so, we can fix this by adding another method and changing ``pumpItUp`` back for the person depending on the problematic functionality

 .. code-block:: java
     :linenos: